ZanSara/zansara.github.io/content/posts/2026-05-18-smarter-systems-with-leaner-models/post.md

 1. **Context Engineering**: are you sending too many tokens to your LLM, when half or less would do?
 2. **Right-Sizing**: are you using the smallest LLM that can carry out your specific workflow as well as a flagship model?
 3. **Inference Engineering**: are you getting the most out of your hardware, or at least as much as a commercial provider would?
-4. **Silicon Strategy**: are you really at a point where GPUs are not enough for your usecase?
+4. **Silicon Strategy**: are you really at a point where GPUs are not enough for your use case?

 Let's unpack them.